-IRAP assessors are required to document in the cloud security assessment report, the physical facilities where a CSP stores, processes, transmits and accesses cloud consumer sensitive and security classified information, and if these facilities have been evaluated by a SCEC Assessor and have an accompanying report and letter.
+IRAP assessors are required to document in the cloud security assessment report, the physical facilities where a CSP stores, processes, transmits and accesses cloud consumer classified data, and if these facilities have been evaluated by a SCEC Assessor and have an accompanying report and letter.
 IRAP assessors are also required to address the relevant ISM controls for physical security in their assessment.